matiaspl/LinkPi-ENCx/README.md

 The devices come from factory having versions of firmware not available for download (e.g. 20201111)

+### update_20210927
+* Added frp support
+* Built-in sls service (how to use )
+* The streamID attribute is added to the SRT output of the output setting page
+* Improve ntp time synchronization
+* Optimize audio and video synchronization
+* Solve the problem of possible conflict between remote access and srt
+* Solve the problem of abnormal increase in cpu occupancy rate under certain circumstances
+* Revise the display effect of web theme

 ### update_20210607
 * Fix the language switching problem caused by the previous version
 * Fix the MP4 recording problem caused by the previous version